 Policy Code NCD 73

-Key Action Contact your MAC to confirm current local coverage determination for TPE before submitting claims
+Key Action Contact your MAC to get the current local coverage determination for TPE before submitting claims

 CMS Transvenous Pulmonary Embolectomy Coverage Criteria and Medical Necessity Requirements 2026